Kr1shna4garwal/kr1shna4garwal.github.io/_tabs/about.md

 - **Subzox:** *A Simple Bash script to do passive subdomain enumeration of a given list of domains or a single domain.
 It has an active mode also but by default, it is OFF as active subdomain enumeration takes a lot of resources and time.
 Useful for #bugbounty.
 Currently, it is private.*
 - **R3g3x0r:** *A Rust language-based tool that is capable of finding sensitive API keys and secrets in the source code of URL.
 It accepts input files or a single URL.
 Currently, it is private.*
 - **Tr1bhuv4n:** *A Rust language-based tool that is capable of finding uncached headers.
 It compares the normal GET request with the header-added GET request on the basis of [status code, content length, content type, reflected value, etc] and then reports the output, It accepts an input file or a single URL.
 Currently, it is private.*
+- **XCar:** *A Simple Bash script Automation for CAN Hacking (Car Hacking).
+It can do Capture CAN Packets, Replay CAN Packets, CAN DOS, etc. I will keep updating the script whenever I learn something new.
+Currently, it is private.*

 ### Following CVEs are published under my name: